AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-adwords.md

 ---
-title: Connecting Google Adwords
+title: Connect Google Adwords
-zendesk_id: 360016732531
+description: Learn to measure campaign ROI by marrying your advertising cost and the customer lifetime value (CLV) of users acquired from your campaigns.
 ---
+# Connect Google Adwords

 >[!NOTE]
 >